 All in all, the best cover letter will demonstrate a strong understanding and connection with the company.
 A software engineer can do this by using their technical skills to relate to the role in the job description coupled with the company’s overall vision and goals—all with a winning tone and positive message, of course!

-Your software engineer resume offers recruiters a quick and to-the-point peek at your skills and professional history.
+Your software engineer resume offers recruiters a quick peek at your skills and professional history.
 Since it’s less than a page, you don’t have much space within your bullet points to give a more extensive explanation of how your skills and experience make you an ideal candidate for the specific position.
 That’s the job of your cover letter!

 Touch upon the best points in your software engineer resume but expand upon them with descriptions of how you accomplished said achievements as well as the positive impact they had.
 Don’t just talk about what you created—talk about what it did to benefit others.